How do you cancel labour induction?

 “I had an appointment with a consultant last week and was given a date for induction, although I wasn’t really asked whether I wanted it and it was all very fast.
 There’s no medical reason for inducing me, it’s just that I’ll be 41 weeks pregnant on that date.
 When I got home and thought about it and read more, I decided I wanted to cancel it.
 But how do I do that?”

-This also comes up often in online courses.
-We hear many stories about women who have been given an unwanted induction date.
-So, with the usual disclaimers that this isn’t midwifery or medical advice and that women need to make decisions based on a careful assessment of their individual situation and needs and ideally after a discussion with a woman-centred caregiver who understands their situation and needs, here’s some information.
+I have also heard many stories about women who have been given an unwanted induction date.
+So, with the usual disclaimers that this isn’t midwifery or medical advice and that everyone needs to make decisions based on a careful assessment of their individual situation and needs and ideally after a discussion with a caregiver who understands their situation and needs, here’s some information.

 Induction isn’t compulsory